-The Normal Standby Current is used for Battery Size Calculations (see the Fire Alarm Control Panel manual) and includes the current drain for the Trouble Buzzer, Trouble LED, and one Alarm LED.
-The Maximum Current is used to calculate the wire size (see the Wiring Instruction).
+The Normal Standby Current is used for battery size calculations (see the Network Fire Alarm Manual for battery calculations) and includes the current drain for the Trouble Buzzer, Trouble LED, and one alarm LED.
+The Maximum Alarm Current is used to calculate the wire size required (see Wiring Table on page 5).